rchain/rchain/rspace/README.md

 `rspace` is a Scala library that has been designed to provide a disk-backed [tuple space](https://en.wikipedia.org/wiki/Tuple_space) to the [Rholang](http://rchain-architecture.readthedocs.io/en/latest/contracts/contract-design.html#rholang-a-concurrent-language) interpreter.
 It is based on an earlier, in-memory implementation written in the Rosette Base Language (RBL) found [here](https://github.com/rchain/rchain/blob/05e3969cc999853ab57fb8c792e732beb92948d3/rosette/rbl/rosette/namespace.rbl).

-Traditionally, a key-value store provides two main functions for interacting with a given store: *put* which persists a piece of data at given key, and *get* which retrieves the data stored at a particular key.
+Traditionally, a key-value store provides two main functions for interacting with a given store: *put*, which persists a piece of data at given key, and *get*, which retrieves the data stored at a particular key.

 `rspace` departs from this model and provides a novel approach to storing and retrieving data.